-Minimum State Prerequisites: Take RAD 251 Minimum State Corequisites: Take RAD 271

-This course is designed to enhance expertise in all radiographic procedures, patient management, radiation protection, and image production and evaluation.
+Minimum State Prerequisites: Take RAD 251 Minimum State Corequisites: Take RAD 271 Local Prerequisites: None Local Corequisites: None This course is designed to enhance expertise in all radiographic procedures, patient management, radiation protection, and image production and evaluation.
 Emphasis is placed on developing an autonomous approach to the diversity of clinical situations and successfully adapting to those procedures.
 Upon completion, students should be able to demonstrate successful completion of clinical objectives.
+College Transfer: N/A

-RAD 271 - Radiography Capstone

-Class Hours 2 Lab Hours 3 Clinical Hours 0 Work Experience 0 Credit Hours 3 Minimum State Prerequisites: Take All: RAD 211,

-Local Corequisites: Take: RAD 261

-This course provides an opportunity to exhibit problem-solving skills required for certification.
+RAD 271 - Radiography Capstone CIS Course ID: S24951 Class Hours 2 Lab Hours 3 Clinical Hours 0 Work Experience 0 Credit Hours 3 Minimum State Prerequisites: Take All: RAD 211, RAD 231, and RAD 251 Minimum State Corequisites: None Local Prereguisites: None Local Corequisites: Take: RAD 261 This course provides an opportunity to exhibit problem-solving skills required for certification.
 Emphasis is placed on critical thinking and integration of didactic and clinical components.
-Upon completion, students should be able to demonstrate the knowledge required of an entry-level radiographer.
+Upon completion, students should be able to demonstrat the knowledge required of an entry-level radiographer.
+College Transfer: N/A Religion REL 110 - World Religions

-Religion

-REL 110 - World Religions

-This course introduces the world's major religious traditions.
+Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3 Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: DRE-097, or ENG 002, or ENG 111 Local Corequisites: None This course introduces the world's major religious traditions.
 Topics include Primal religions, Hinduism, Buddhism, Islam, Judaism, and Christianity.
 Upon completion, students should be able to identify the origins, history, beliefs, and practices of the religions studied.
 College Transfer: This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.
 This course has been approved for transfer under the ICAA as a general education course in Humanities/Fine Arts.

-REL 221 - Religion in America
+REL 221 - Religion in America Class Hours 3 Lab Hours 0

-This course is an examination of religious beliefs and practice in the United States.
+Clinical Hours 0 Work Experience 0 Credit Hours 3 Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: DRE-097, or ENG 002, or ENG 111 Local Corequisites: None This course is an examination of religious beliefs and practice in the United States.
 Emphasis is placed on mainstream religious traditions and non-traditional religious movements from the Colonial period to the present.
 Upon completion, students should be able to recognize and appreciate the diversity of religious traditions in America.
 College Transfer: This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.
 This course has been approved for transfer under the ICAA as a general education course in Humanities/Fine Arts.